RescueSocial/Amber-Heard_Disinformation_Operations_Bots/Subjective Preliminary Claims/ReadMe.md

 - E.g., attacking the partners of these figures has been happening for decades, e.g, with 'fixers,' but not publicly researched before.
 It truly requires gamifying and deflecting with your own data, analysis, intelligence, and power.
 It can ruin, destroy, and destruct.
 - At higher income levels, private security can be used against women in domestic abuse.
 At any level, software and accounts can be used against women.
 - For the first time, we're confronting these issues harming these types of women/targets and establishing precedents of technologies which can be used.
 We can save lives by causing chain reactions of finally caring about these situations to prevent harms earlier.
+- Often finding the sources and origins is looking for where the suspicious activities and parties 'slip up' in their predictability.
+A main issue is lacking experts to collect obvious and public data without extortion.

 ## Evolving Subjective Interpretations -
 - <b>Connect the <b>Data Science/Social Network Analysis</b> with verifiable accounts, postings and analysis with <b>cybersecurity</b> (wayback machine, domain checking, etc), and cyber intelligence research.
 Have multiple experts cross-check.